AwalaApp/specs/rs000-core.md

 A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the octet `0x50` ("P" in ASCII) as its _concrete message format signature_.
 Gateways and the target endpoint MUST enforce the post-deserialization validation listed in the RAMF specification.

-The sender certificate MUST be a valid certificate per [Relaynet PKI](rs002-pki.md).

-The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encapsulated as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`) using the [Relaynet Channel Session Protocol](rs003-key-agreement.md); when the channel session protocol cannot be used, the payload MAY be encrypted with the public key in target endpoint's certificate (the `KeyTransRecipientInfo` choice in CMS).
-Extensions to this document MAY support additional CMS structures.
+The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be serialized as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`).
+The encryption key SHOULD be generated with the [Relaynet Channel Session Protocol](rs003-key-agreement.md) -- Alternatively, the key MAY be that of the target endpoint's certificate, in which case the CMS value MUST be serialized with the `KeyTransRecipientInfo` choice.
+Extensions to this document MAY support alternative CMS structures.

 The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains the service message and its media type, and is serialized with the following binary sequence (little-endian):